 Beyond the open grassy field after the river a temple sat marooned on a street corner.
-The plot of land and the building it held were about the size of a standard suburban subdivision.
+The plot of land and the building it held were about the size of a suburban subdivision.
 The tall, stuccoed front fence was painted a fawn colour and along the parapet on top lazy white cows, elephants and snake charmers were evenly spaced.

-Worshipers at Sri Manmatha came from a distance, there was little housing in the immediate vicinity.
+Worshipers at Sri Manmatha came from a distance, there was little housing in the vicinity.
 The woman on the bus must have been a newcomer, suddenly catching the sight while gazing out the window.

-Across the way at McD’s there was an even larger crowd.
-At the busy thoroughfare at the main junction of the Bugis Complex, shoppers passed thick and fast.
-In that dead corner opposite the fountain one would have expected the Nativity scene perhaps; it was about the right scale and might have been tucked in place without hampering the foot traffic.
+Across at McD’s there was an even larger crowd.
+At the busy thoroughfare at Bugis Junction, shoppers passed thick and fast.
+In that dead corner opposite the fountain one would have expected the Nativity scene, perhaps; it was about the right scale and might have been tucked in place without hampering the foot traffic.
 Instead, this sketch of a kind of rural idyll from the Northern hemisphere.
-The windmills referenced the water spurting adjacent; that might have been the logic.
+The windmills referenced the water spurting adjacent; that might have been it.
+From the perspective of Singapore, the Netherlands was not too far distant from the Pole.

 It was the reindeer that gave the firmest clue.
-Two of the animals were black with white spots; the other larger one reversed the colouring, head back and finished with an upturned, red button-nose.
-Three little dark pines completed the setting, the whole sitting on a carpet of green that was more moss than grass.
+Two of the animals were black with white spots; the other, larger one reversed the colouring, head back and finished with an upturned, red button-nose.
+Three dark little pines completed the setting, the whole sitting on a carpet of green that was more moss than grass.
+With all the captivation of the screens, it was a wonder the children gave the corner any mind at all.

-The wavery gold lettering over the arched doorway of Santa’s retreat needed some eyeing.
-Angled over the curved surface and following the boomerang line made the deciphering difficult from a little distance.
+The wavery gold lettering over the arched doorway of Santa’s retreat needed some study.
+Angled over the curved surface and following a boomerang line made the deciphering difficult.
+One was always off-balance here with the English usage, in the case of advertising and promotion in particular.

 GO GAGA